-Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Solves Dragon Mystery
+Neil DeGrasse Tyson Throws Shade On ‘Game Of Thrones,’ Explains Dragon Fire

 — Damon Martin (@DamonMartin) September 24, 2017

-Neil deGrasse Tyson didn’t address these questions, but he did solve the red vs. blue fire mystery.
+Neil deGrasse Tyson didn’t address these questions, but he did shed some light on the red vs. blue fire mystery.

 Neil deGrasse Tyson on Game of Thrones‘ zombie dragon: Blue dragon breath hotter than red dragon breath.

-With the matter of the white walkers and the chains they used to retrieve their zombie dragon out of the way, Neil DeGrasse Tyson also answers another burning question Game of Thrones fans keep debating: In the Season 7 grand finale, “The Dragon and the Wolf,” is the zombie dragon breathing ice or fire?
+With the matter of the white walkers and the chains they used to retrieve their zombie dragon out of the way, Neil deGrasse Tyson also answers another burning question Game of Thrones fans keep debating: In the Season 7 grand finale, “The Dragon and the Wolf,” is the zombie dragon breathing ice or fire?

 Intriguing Thermal Physics in #GameOfThrones: BlueDragon breath would be at least a factor of 3X hotter than RedDragon breath pic.twitter.com/RvpBkqJ1sw